Every day, people are constantly being bombarded with the (seemingly) hundreds of photos their friends take in every place they visit.

 You are your brand’s curator.

-Along with to your own branded photos (aspirational visuals), showcase the authentic (user-generated) photos that other people have taken about you.
+Along with your own branded photos (aspirational visuals), showcase the authentic (user-generated) photos that other people have taken about you.

 As a marketer, you can’t control everything about your brand’s image.
 But you can curate the visuals that are out there, to tell your story and share your culture.